Does your workplace suffer from habitual negativity?

 Raising awareness and set standards is a must as well as an ability to transform negativity to more positive thinking and behaviors.
 Here are 6 ways to you can make the switch.

-1. By identifying the negative behaviors, you don’t want to see, you can describe positive behaviors you do want and incorporate these behaviors in your value statement or behavioral competencies.
+- By identifying the negative behaviors, you don’t want to see, you can describe positive behaviors you do want and incorporate these behaviors in your value statement or behavioural competencies.

 Pivoting subtle negativity isn’t always easy, but there are ways you can channel the energy to be a positive force if you have an intention for positive change.